 We often define fire protection as safety features we encounter in any building.
 These features range from alarms and smoke detectors to fire extinguishers and doors.
 All of these are important to...Continue Reading

 We often define fire protection as safety features we encounter in any building.
 These features range from alarms and smoke detectors to fire extinguishers and doors.
 All of these are important to protecting both buildings and their inhabitants.
-However, they form only part of a whole system of preventative measures.
+However, they only form part of a whole system of preventative measures.
 All of these measures will belong to one of two categories – either active or passive fire protection.
 Not encountered these terms before?
 This article will explain the difference between active and passive fire protection, and how they ensure a building is safe in the event of a fire.

 What is active fire protection?

-A common trait shared by these measures is that they all react to action or motion.
+A common trait shared by the above measures is that they all react to action or motion.
 Fire alarms, for instance, must be ‘activated’ to bring attention to a fire.
-Similarly, a fire extinguisher must be actively used in order to put out a fire.
-Fire sprinklers are also an example of active fire protection.
-This is because they are automatically activated in order to suppress a fire.
+Similarly, a fire extinguisher must be actively used to put out a fire.
+Finally, as previously mentioned, fire sprinkler systems are often automatically activated to suppress a fire.

 What is passive fire protection?

 According to Global Market Insights, the passive fire protection market is estimated to be worth $31 billion by 2026.
 The term ‘passive fire protection’ describes structural measures implemented to minimise the risk of fire damage.
 This level of risk includes occupants’ safety, and the financial and reputational losses stemming from building damage.